alexsapps/K-of-N-XOR-Secret-Sharing/README.md

 Do this for every combination of 3 out of 5 known shareholders, #1-#5. there are 10 such combinations, so there should be 10 sets.
 Let's identify sets by A-J.

-At the end, print all shares across sets organized by stakeholder:
+At the end, print all shares across sets organized by shareholder:

-Stakeholder 1:
+Shareholder 1:
 Set A:  a048d...
 Set B: ...
 Set C: ...
 ...

-Stakeholder 2:
+Shareholder 2:
 ...

 Please be sure to use a secure random function.